Quantum instability and Ehrenfest time for an inverted harmonic oscillator: Exponential growth of OTOC in inverted harmonic oscillator

 Husimi Q function is one of the quasi-probability distribution functions, and it was used to distinguish chaotic and periodic orbits in quantum systems\cite{hs1,hs2,EE1,EE2,EE3,EE4}.
 The definition of Husimi Q function is

-where $|q_1,p_1\rangle$ is photon coherent state and $\rho$ is the density matrix.
-In Fig. \ref{f5}, we present the change of Husimi Q distribution in phase space for the IHO system with different initial values.
-Figs. \ref{f5}(a)-\ref{f5}(c) and \ref{f5}(e)-\ref{f5}(g) show that the change of quasi-probability wave packets for the initial points in the stable manifold own similar behaviors during the OTOC grows exponentially.
-This means that the evolution of OTOC associated with the initial states centre on stable manifold are highly consistent before the Ehrenfest time, which is also shown in Fig. \ref{f4}(a).
-In Figs. \ref{f5}(i)-\ref{f5}(l), we show that the evolution of Husimi quasi-probabilistic wave packet with the initial state centered at point $B$ located on the unstable manifold.
-It is found that the time reduces for the wave packet owning the behaviors similar to that on stable manifold.
-Actually, during the OTOC grows exponentially, it is easy to find that in the IHO system, the corresponding quantum wave packets spread along the phase trajectory in the classical phase space.
-In addition, we present the Husimi quasi-probabilistic wave packets after the OTOC grows exponentially in Figs. \ref{f5}(d), \ref{f5}(h) and \ref{f5}(l) for points $O, A$ and $B$.
-We find that some discrete wave packets appear outside the primary wave packet and there is no the corresponding classical states, which is different from those during the OTOC exhibits exponential growth behavior.
+where $|q_1,p_1\rangle$ is the photon coherent state and $\rho$ is the density matrix.
+In Fig. \ref{f5}, we present the time evolutions of Husimi Q distribution with different initial states in the phase space of the IHO system.
+Figures \ref{f5}(a)-\ref{f5}(c) and \ref{f5}(e)-\ref{f5}(g) show that the evolutions of quasi-probability wave packets for the initial coherent states centered at the points in the stable manifold own similar behaviors during the OTOCs grow exponentially.
+This means that the evolution of OTOCs with the initial states centered at the points on the stable manifold are highly consistent before the Ehrenfest time, as shown in Fig. \ref{f4}(a).
+In Figs. \ref{f5}(i)-\ref{f5}(l), we show that the evolution of Husimi quasi-probabilistic wave packet with the initial state centered at point $B$ which located on the unstable manifold.
+It is found that the time reduces for the wave packet owning the behaviors similar to that on the stable manifold.
+During the OTOCs grow exponentially, it is easy to found that in the IHO system, the corresponding quantum wave packets spread along the phase trajectory in the classical phase space.
+Especially, we note that the evolution of quasi-probability wave packets are identical except for the position during the OTOCs grow exponentially, as shown in Figs. \ref{f5}(b), \ref{f5}(f) and \ref{f5}(k).
+This means that whatever the initial states centered at the points which locate on the stable or unstable manifold, the evolutionary behaviors of OTOCs before Ehrenfest time are consistent, as shown in Fig. \ref{f4}.
+In addition, we present the Husimi quasi-probabilistic wave packets after the OTOC grows exponentially in Figs. \ref{f5}(d), \ref{f5}(h) and \ref{f5}(l) for points $O, A$ and $B$, respectively.
+For the initial states locate on the stable manifold, when the time exceed the corresponding Ehrenfest time, some discrete wave packets appear in the upper left and lower right corners of the phase space, as seen in Figs. \ref{f5}(d) and \ref{f5}(h).
+These evolutionary behaviors of the Husimi Q function are significantly different from that before Ehrenfest time.
+This indicates that the classical quantum correspondence have been broken at this time.
+For the initial states located on the unstable manifold, the discrete wave packets appear earlier in the upper left and lower right corners of the phase space, as seen in Fig. \ref{f5}(l).
+This means that the initial wave packets located in the unstable manifold reach the boundary determined by the initial system photon number more quickly.
+Therefore, the classical quantum correspondences in unstable manifold break more earlier and the Ehrenfest time are more shorter than that in stable manifold.
+Fig. \ref{f5} provides an intuitive explanation of the behaviors of OTOCs in Fig. \ref{f4} and why the Ehrenfest time in quantum IHO system are related to their initial positions.